By now I'm sure that you've at least heard of Bitcoin. It blew up in the media last year due to its extremely high market prices.

 "From a user perspective, Bitcoin is pretty much like cash for the internet.
 Bitcoin can also be seen as the most prominent triple entry bookkeeping system in existence."

-3. Why has the price gone through the roof?!
+3. Why did the price go through the roof?!

 Bitcoin prices going through the roof is all about speculation, supply and demand.
 Have you ever seen the year's hottest Christmas toy going for $1,000 dollars on eBay, when it retails at $15?